yoojin96/yoojin96.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I am a registered nurse (RN) licensed in New York State, with clinical experience in neurosurgery and hematology-oncology.
+I am a registered nurse (RN) licensed in Maryland and New York State, with clinical experience in neurosurgery and hematology-oncology.
 I am passionate about delivering patient-centered care, collaborating with multidisciplinary teams, and supporting patients and their families through both acute and long-term care needs.
 I am committed to continuing my growth in oncology nursing and palliative care.
+I recently relocated to the United States and am preparing for oncology RN roles here.

 # 🔥 Recent Updates
 - *Dec 2025*: Completed ONS Cancer Basics.
+- *Nov 2025*: Obtained Maryland RN license.
 - *Jun 2025*: Completed the course and certified in Youth Mental Health First Aid USA.
 - *Aug 2024*: Completed six months in the Hematology-Oncology Unit (HYUMC), specializing in chemotherapy administration and palliative care.
 - *Mar 2024*: Transitioned to oncology nursing, expanding clinical expertise in cancer treatment and advanced resuscitation techniques.